cope/gitterjs/README.md

     npm i -g gitterjs

 ## Options:
     -h, --help             output usage information
     -V, --version          output the version number

-    -l, --pull       Execute git pull recursively in all subfolders -c, --commit     Execute git commit recursively in all subfolders -p, --push       Execute git commit and push recursively in all subfolders
+    -l, --pull             Execute git pull recursively in all subfolders -c, --commit           Execute git commit recursively in all subfolders -p, --push             Execute git commit and push recursively in all subfolders -m, --message [value]  An optional message
+    -v, --verbose          Verbose

     <no params>            Same as using -l:
                            Execute git pull recursively in all subfolders

 ## Usage:
     > gitter